Call (914) 422-DERM (3376) or text 914-768-4474

 Please do let us know well ahead of time if you believe you might require premedication for any reason, if you feel you are taking a medication or have an allergy that may pose a problem, if you are immunocompromised, if you have a bleeding problem, if you have an important upcoming event or travel, if you have special needs before procedures, if you have an implanted electrical device, if you have a tendency toward raised scars or keloids, or if you suffer from fainting spells in medical situations.
 In general, we do not recommend stopping aspirin or blood thinners for minor skin procedures.
 If you have been instructed to "pre-numb" an area with cream, you may purchase LMX-4 cream without a prescription (online or ask your pharmacist) and apply it thickly like frosting to the area 90 minutes before your appointment time.
 You may cover the cream with plastic wrap if necessary.
 We will remove the wrap/cream in office.
 Unless you have been instructed to bring a chaperone/driver, you will not need one.

-Teledermatology visits are available, to established patients only, through an app called Spruce Health (www.sprucehealth.com), for a fee.
-Insurers may not cover this service.
-The fees are lower than standard visit fees, and are payable by credit card only, through the app.
-Patients may transmit photos securely though this app, and can even arrange a video visit in real time.
+Teledermatology visits are available to established patients through an app called Spruce Health (www.sprucehealth.com).
+Regular fees apply.
+Many insurers now cover this service.
+The fees are payable by credit card only.
+Patients must transmit photos beforehand, and we arrange a video visit in real time.
 This is useful for evaluation of problems such as acne, rosacea, rashes, or isolated growths, or for homebound patients.
+It is especially useful during this Covid-19 pandemic.
 This service cannot be used for full body skin examination.

-We request that you silence your mobile phone during your visit, and refrain from phone conversations in the waiting room.
+We request that you silence your mobile phone during your time in our office.
 Please refrain from eating in the office.
 Drinking water is permitted.
 Please let us know if you prefer NOT to be addressed by your first name.
 Feel free to bring your own small robe and/or slippers/flip-flops if you prefer to wear these during your exam.
 We cannot address the issues of your family members during your visit.
 Please refrain from contacting Dr. Goldwasser through social media, through her personal phone numbers, or through her personal email to ensure your privacy and to allow for proper documentation of your care.

 It is advisable to contact us through the email portal (preferred) or by phone for all laboratory and biopsy results.
 You can expect results as follows: